DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2023-03-17-telling-candidates-they-have-an-ske-condition.md

 When this offer comes through to the candidate, we need a way for them to see information about the SKE course.

 We tested these designs and improved the content shown to candidates.
-We released this new feature in March 2023.
+We released this new feature on 20 March 2023.

 ## The issue